 From what we can see in the Book of Acts and in Paul's letters, the answer to that question is "yes."
 Paul did preach the Gospel to lost people who had not heard it.
 For Paul, however, things did not end there.
 When people converted, he made sure they were baptized and discipled.
 Toward that end, he established churches in which believers were expected to grow into mature disciples.
 Indeed, flowing through all of Paul's writings is a concern for Christian maturity.

 Then, it must also be said that Paul was never a Lone Ranger type of missionary.
-He went out because he was sent by a church, and he never traveled or evangelized alone.
+He went out because a church sent him, and he never traveled or evangelized alone.
 He traveled with people like Barnabas, Silas, Luke, John Mark, and Timothy.
 In addition, there are a dozen or so other people named in the New Testament as Paul's co-workers at one time or another.
 Paul's team members helped him fulfill what Matthew 28:19-20 calls us to do.
 Furthermore, Paul seems to have wanted all believers to be involved in some way in the cause of world evangelism.
-Thus, Paul's letters exhort congregations to become his senders and prayer partners.
+Thus, Paul's letters exhort congregations to become his senders and prayer partners as well as "Christ's ambassadors" (2 Corinthians 5:20).

 -- Howard Culbertson,

-This article appeared in Illustrated Bible Life, a curriculum piece for adult Sunday School teachers that is published by The Foundry.
+This article originally appeared in Illustrated Bible Life, a curriculum piece published by The Foundry for adult Sunday School teachers.
+It has been slightly modified for use on this website.

-The fact that the Apostle Paul did not explicitly reference certain verses such as Matthew 28:19-20, Mark 16:15, or Acts 1:8 does not necessarily mean he did not see the Great Commission as important.
-Although Paul made no clear reference to the Great Commission in his letters that we have in the New Testament, he may have conveyed the message of the Great Commission through his preaching and personal interactions (and perhaps other letters that he wrote).
-The themes of evangelism, discipleship, and spreading the gospel are quite evident throughout his New Testament writings.>/p>
+The fact that the Apostle Paul did not explicitly reference Matthew 28:19-20, Mark 16:15, or Acts 1:8 does not mean he failed to see the Great Commission as important.
+To be sure, Paul He made no clear reference in his letters to the Great Commission.
+However, he certainly conveyed the message of the Great Commission through his preaching, personal interactions, and actions (and perhaps even through other letters that he wrote which are not in the New Testament).
+The themes of evangelizing the unreached, disciplikng new believers, and spreading the gospel everywhere appear throughout Paul's New Testament writings.